markysparks/diversion-monitor/README.md

 ##### Version History:

+v1.1 07/12/17:
+- Directional and runway visibilities now detected correctly.
+- CNL TAFs accounted for as no TAF available.
+- METAR / TAF viewer window moved to right so as not to cover the main window.
+- ICAOs entered can be saved between sessions.

-- v1.0b 15/08/17: At the moment alert messages will not take the top focus from other windows but it may possible to change this behaviour in the future.
+v1.0 15/08/17: At the moment alert messages will not take the top focus from other windows but it may possible to change this behaviour in the future.